International business company

 An international business company or international business corporation (IBC) is an offshore company formed under the laws of some jurisdictions as a tax neutral company which is usually limited in terms of the activities it may conduct in, but not necessarily from, the jurisdiction in which it is incorporated.
-While not taxable in the country of incorporation, an IBC or its owners, if resident in a country having “controlled foreign corporation” rules for instance, can be taxable in other jurisdictions.
+While not taxable in the country of incorporation, an IBC or its owners may be taxable in other jurisdictions--if resident in a country having “controlled foreign corporation” rules, for instance.

 Features

 Characteristics of an IBC vary by jurisdiction, but will usually include: